Halloween has finally arrived!

 For the Halloween celebration, a lot of thought goes into designing “Spooky Costumes”.

-People start buying Pumpkins in advance for trying out “Pumpkin Carving” ideas with the children.
+People start buying Pumpkins in advance to try out “Pumpkin Carving” ideas with the children.

 “Halloween Celebration” is all about eating a lot of Halloween treats, candies and chocolates.
 And treating everyone with food that is “Pumpkin-Spice” in flavour.

-Children are excited about dressing up in scary outfits and go “Trick-or-Treating”.
+Children are excited about dressing up in scary outfits and going “Trick-or-Treating”.

 Whereas, the elders enjoy the “Boozy” Halloween cocktail and Halloween party games.